Angela (mantis)

-Angelidae is a family of mantises found in tropical Central and South Americas.
+Angela is a genus of praying mantises found in tropical Central and South America.

 Taxonomy and systematics

-The family Angelidae was formerly classified as a tribe or a subfamily of the family Mantidae and for a brief period also included the restored Asian tribe Euchomenellini The family as presently circumscribed is monotypic, containing the single genus Angela.
+Angela is the only genus in the family Angelidae, erected by Ermanno Giglio-Tos, which was formerly classified as a tribe or subfamily of the family Mantidae and for a brief period also included the restored Asian tribe Euchomenellini.

 Species

-The following species are recognised in the genus Angela:
+As of April 2026 The Mantodea Species File includes: